Lytechinus variegatus: Description

 The green sea urchin has a globular test (shell) densely covered in spines and can reach a diameter of around 11 cm.
 The test may be purple, green or dull red, blotched with white.
 The majority of the spines are short but there are a few longer primary spines.
 The spines vary in colour, sometimes being one colour at the base and a different colour at the tip.
 Green test with green spines or green test with white spines are the most common combinations found in the Caribbean.
 In between the spines are pedicellaria, pincer like structures.
 These are white which distinguishes the green sea urchin from the rather similar Lytechinus williamsi which has purple pedicellaria.

+Online Model Organism Database

+Echinobase is the model organism database for the painted urchin and a number of other echinoderms.

 Distribution and habitat

 The green sea urchin occurs in tropical waters in the western Atlantic Ocean.
 The subspecies occupy different geographical areas.
-L. v. variegatus occurs in the Caribbean Sea, southern Florida, the Yucatan peninsula and northern Brazil but not Barbados while L. v. carolinus is found from North Carolina southwards to the Caribbean Sea and Gulf of Mexico.
+L. v. variegatus occurs in the Caribbean Sea, southern Florida, the Yucatán peninsula and northern Brazil but not Barbados while L. v. carolinus is found from North Carolina southwards to the Caribbean Sea and Gulf of Mexico.
 It is found on rocky reefs, on or under rocks, on sandy or muddy substrates and in seagrass meadows.
 It can occur in large numbers with as many as 15 being found in one square metre (yard).